mahsaasorouri-code/microMVP/README.md

 	(replace 0 with the camera you want to use if you have multiple cameras)

-Setup your own parameters for the cars:
+Set up your own parameters for the cars:

 	open utils.py and modify the parameters: